Moist & Fluffy Vegan Banana Bread Recipe (Gluten Free!)

 Tips for the best vegan banana bread recipe

-Measure your flour correctly!
-This means spooning and leveling the flour into your cup measurements rather than scooping the flour.
+I personally recommend using weighted (gram) measurements over a measuring cup.
+Your measurements will be way more accurate, and you’ll be more likely to achieve the desired result.
+However, if you don’t have a kitchen scale, please make sure that you spoon and level the flour into your cup measurements rather than scooping the flour.
 Scooping will lead to too much flour in the batter, and unfortunately a dry banana bread!

 Can I make this banana bread recipe oil free?